Sistemo v0.6.0: Web Dashboard

 Named networks

-VMs can now be placed on named networks.
-VMs on the same network can talk to each other directly.
-VMs on different networks are isolated.
+Machines can now be placed on named networks.
+Machines on the same network can talk to each other directly.
+Machines on different networks are isolated.

 # Create a network